nodejs/node/doc/api/fs.md

 without waiting for the callback.
 For this scenario, `fs.createWriteStream` is strongly recommended.

-*Note*: If a file descriptor is specified as the `file`, it will not be closed automatically.
+If a file descriptor is specified as the `file`, it will not be closed automatically.

 ## fs.writeFileSync(file, data[, options])